They treat their animals with care until the day they're ready to dispatch them.

 They drag the pig away from its blood.

 Chickens take advantage of some windfall nutrition.

-The pig's eye comes out to help drain out its blood, and is tossed away onto the ground.
+The pig's eye comes out to help drain out the blood.

 After a few fires, they peel off the hooves and throw them on the ground.

 Its ears have been heated enough for them to cut them off.

 It's considered a treat.

 A stiff brush scrubs away the burnt skin and hair.
 It's the only way to get it clean.